ELC/elc.github.io-content/blog/2022-recursion-in-python.md

 So far, all the examples showed functions that called themselves, this is direct recursion.
 An alternative approach is indirect recursion, also known as mutual recursion.
-In this case the same categories could be applied (linear, tail, head, nested, etc.), but a recursive call now may be the same function or other function, with the condition that the other function must also be mutually recursive.
+In this case, the same categories could be applied (linear, tail, head, nested, etc.), but the recursive call is now to another function, that other function will, in turn, call the original one.
 ## Mutual Linear Recursion

 A simple example of mutual linear tail recursion is a set of functions that